rdg/map-and-territory/guidance/domain/domain_model.md

 ```

 ## Identifiers & Addressing
-- IDs: UUIDv7 preferred for new entities (see ADR-0012).
-Accept UUIDv4 for existing data.
+- IDs: UUIDv7 (see ADR-0012).
+Required for all new entities.
 - Addressing paths (stable across stores and renderer diffs):
   - Campaign: `campaign:{id}`
   - Map: `map:{mapId}`